Series: Seventeen Moments of Spring

 - Isolated instances are still present, such as "in 1942 the Soviet Air Force shattered the myth of Luftwaffe invincibility", which was presumably news to the RAF, who had won the Battle of Britain two years previously.

-- This is likely in reference to the (also very large) Eastern Front air war, to which the the Royal Air Force did not contribute, and could hardly be blamed for being previously occupied (though Free France's Normandie-Niemen Regiment on the other hand, deserves mentioning...)
+- This is likely in reference to the (also very large) Eastern Front air war, to which the the Royal Air Force contributed exactly once, and could hardly be blamed for being otherwise engaged; Free France's Normandie-Niemen Regiment on the other hand deserves mentioning, but the Soviets can technically lay the claim to that unit being a Soviet-run Eagle Squadron (currently there are duplicate Normandy-Niemen regiments in France and Russia).

 - Stock Footage: Lots, both depicting World War II combat and illustrating the senior Nazis.